When To Start With Spectral Analysis

 This decade shapes reputation.

-The right colors refine first impressions—interviews, networking, dating, leadership roles.
+The right colors refine first impressions—interviews, networking, dating, and leadership roles.

 Benefits include: